University-of-Mons/sismic-tutorial/sismic-tutorial.md

 The statechart is in 2 parts.
 The first part represents the behaviour of a simplified car and the second part represents the Cruise Control behaviour.

-### Car
+#### Car

 The car begins with its engine off.
-If we press the start_stop button, we have a vehicle that is stationary but with the engine on.
+If we press the start_stop button, the vehicle that is stationary but with the engine on.
 Then, by accelerating, the car is now moving and we can alter between 3 states :
 - Accelerating : We press the acceleration pedal or the Cruise Control accelerates
 - Braking : We press the brake pedal
 - Driving : We are nor accelerating, nor braking